mhx/dwarfs/doc/mkdwarfs.md

     The compression algorithm and configuration used for the metadata.
     Takes the same arguments as `--compression` above.
-The metadata has been optimized for very little redundancy and leaving it uncompressed, the default for all levels below 8, has the benefit that it can be mapped to memory and used directly.
-This significantly improves mount time for large file systems compared to e.g. an lzma compressed metadata block.
+The metadata has been optimized for very little redundancy and leaving it uncompressed, the default for all levels below 7, has the benefit that it can be mapped to memory and used directly.
+This improves mount time for large file systems compared to e.g. an lzma compressed metadata block.

   * `--recompress`:
     Take an existing DwarFS filesystem and recompress it using a different